 Of course, as with any account breach, you need to update your account passwords to keep your accounts secure.
 Furthermore, not only should you report any false use of your Social Security Number, you should also ensure that no additional accounts have been opened in your name for any utilities, as the bill for these services can be used as proof of residence to open a new account.

 Identity theft is no laughing matter, and you certainly don’t want your business to be responsible for it.
-For assistance with your data security solutions, call Michell Consulting Group at 305-592-5620.
+For assistance with your data security solutions, call COMPANYNAME at PHONENUMBER.